 The different tastes and flavors of the dishes make them unique, and we then can examine their taste.
 If all the words tasted the same, we wouldn't have to try out new cuisines.
 Moreover, we humans love food more than anything else.
 So, considering the situation, we are lucky enough to have different tastes on our plates.

-Ayurveda relates this to six different types of taste: sweet, salty, sour, astringent, bitter, and pungent.
-According to Ayurveda, whatever food we eat falls under either of these six categories.
-These six different tastes come from the other five different elements, which are bhumi (earth), Jal (water), Agni (fire), Vayu (air), and Akash (sky).
+As per Ayurveda good health and tastes relates to six different types of taste: sweet, salty, sour, astringent, bitter, and pungent.
+According to it, whatever food we eat falls under these ayurveda six tastes chart.
+The 6 tastes in ayurveda come from the other five different elements, which are bhumi (earth), Jal (water), Agni (fire), Vayu (air), and Akash (sky).

-Ayurveda suggests keeping a balance among these six rasas (taste) to have a healthy body.
-These rasas not only define how the food would taste but also defines the health of your overall existence, from physical health to mental health.
+Ayurveda good health and tastes suggests keeping a balance among these six rasas (taste) to have a healthy body.
+These 6 tastes in ayurveda not only define how the food would taste but also defines the health of your overall existence, from physical health to mental health.
 Your food has a lot more to do with your health than you probably can think of.